Researchers have for the first time built a 3D model of a human brain showing structural detail down to the cellular level.

 A team of researchers from Germany and Canada began with the donated brain of a 65-year-old woman and embedded it in paraffin.
 They made more than 7,400 slices of the brain using a specialized slicer called a microtome.
 Each slice was just 20 microns thick—smaller than one strand of human hair.
 They then mounted the slices on slides and stained them so cellular structures were visible.

-The slides were then digitized with a high-resolution scanner and reconstructed into a 3D reference brain.
+The slides were then digitized with a high-resolution scanner and reconstructed into a 3D brain atlas.
 Results are published in today’s issue of the journal Science, and the tool is freely available to scientists.

 Video copyright Forschungszentrum Jülich